RigelConte/CAD-OpenGL-Study-MFC/README.md

 * Full window MFC base functionallity
 * Alows the creation of multiple Windows to manipulate objects
-* Initially thre simple cube objects are used with the intention of work base colors and texture colors
+* Initially three simple cube objects are used with the intention of work base colors and texture colors
 * Mouse event simple manipulation

 Working roght now...